SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-16-covid-dead-partisans.md

 stratify counties by deciles of % Trump voters and see the death rate in the most Republican is 6x higher than the most Democratic.

 Now he's updated to the latest data, in both vax rates and death rates.
+Oy, vey.

 ## The ugliness of the present moment